vlocityinc/vlocity_build/README.md

 `packBuildFile`: Build a DataPacks Directory into a DataPack file of
-`packExpandFile`: Create a DataPack Directory from a previosuly exported file `packExportSingle`: Export a Single DataPack by Id `packContinue`: Continues a job that failed do to an error `packRetry`: Continues a Job retrying all deploy errors or re-running all export queries
+`packExpandFile`: Create a DataPack Directory from a previosuly exported file `packExportSingle`: Export a Single DataPack by Id `packContinue`: Continues a job that failed due to an error `packRetry`: Continues a Job retrying all deploy errors or re-running all export queries